-The schedule for KubeCon US in San Diego this November has been announced.
+CRAIG BOX: The schedule for KubeCon US in San Diego this November has been announced.
 Highlights for us so far include a keynote featuring Google's Tim Hockin, star of episode 41, and Kal Henidak from Microsoft, who will be doing a dual talk on dual stack IPv4 and v6 in Kubernetes.

 There's also a keynote where a team promises to build a fully containerized 5G network live onstage, which sounds like one of those comedy gigs where you have to put your mobile phone in a lockup bag.
 If you can attend, please make sure you come to whatever meet-the-podcast-hosts party we end up organizing.
 If you can't attend, all the sessions will be recorded, thanks to the fine folk at Google Cloud.